GasStationTV/gstv-invenco-integration/updates/configuration-site/configuration-site.md

   "additionalInformation": "Updated On is Missing"
 ```

-### What Invenco Sends if the Blankout Video in the Site Configuration Update Notification is not in the Invenco Library
+### What Invenco Sends if the Blankout Video in the Site Configuration Update Notification is not in the Invenco Cloud
 Follow [Default Site Missing File Error Handling](#default-site-missing-error-handling).

 ```javascript